-As hospitals become overwhelmed by the uptick in COVID-19 cases after the holidays, the Billy Graham Rapid Response Team’s (BG-RRT) crisis-trained chaplains are ministering at a Samaritan’s Purse emergency field hospital that opened this week in Lenoir, North Carolina.
+As hospitals become overwhelmed by the uptick in COVID-19 cases after the holidays, the Billy Graham Rapid Response Team’s (BG-RRT) crisis-trained chaplains are ministering at a Samaritan’s Purse emergency field hospital that opened in early January in Lenoir, North Carolina.

 On January 6, Will Graham and Edward Graham encouraged chaplains who are serving in the western North Carolina city.

 “I had the chance to tour the Samaritan’s Purse field hospital being set up in Lenoir, North Carolina, to care for those affected by COVID-19,” Will Graham said.
 “Billy Graham Rapid Response Team chaplains are on-site as well, as the two ministries meet the physical, emotional and spiritual needs of the patients.
 Please join me in praying for the suffering, for the medical teams, and for the chaplains in the days ahead.”

 Edward Graham also shared on Instagram that he was “encouraged by our @BGEA chaplains already serving and heavy lifting on the ground.”

 According to the N.C.
 Department of Health and Human Services, the state reported its highest one-day number of COVID cases on New Year’s Day with over 9,500 cases.
 Five medical centers in the Caldwell County area requested Samaritan’s Purse to respond.
 The ministry has set up 30 beds to help those hospitalized with COVID.